Generative AI and teaching - Advice for educators

 What is Generative AI?
 How does it affect my role as a teacher?

 The arrival of this new technology poses the question of how the academic world can adapt.
-Whilst the majority accept that the generative AI is likely to become embedded in the academic context in the medium term, the challenge is how to handle the transition to this new world where such tools are the norm, and our AI-literacy is at an appropriate level in order to take full advantage of the affordances of these new tools, while avoiding the downsides.
+Whilst we generally accept that the generative AI is likely to become embedded and entwined in academic contexts in the medium term, the challenge posed is how to manage the transition to a world where such tools are the norm, and our AI-literacy is at an appropriate level in order to take full advantage of the affordances of these new tools, while avoiding the downsides.

-This page provides advice and suggestions and should not be construed as guidelines or rules.
+The pages in this AI and education hub provides advice and suggestions and should not be construed as guidelines or rules.
 Keep in mind that the information on the page is general and not adapted to any specific area, programme, or course.
 It is also important to know that AI technology is developing rapidly and continuously.
-The page will therefore be updated regularly.
+The pages will therefore be updated regularly.

 Ethics and regulations - Important considerations in the use of generative AI